OfficeDev/OfficeAddinDevKit/README.md

 #### Stop Previewing Your Office Add-in

-Once you are finished testing and debugging the add-in, select **Stop Previewing Your Office Add-in**.
+Once you have finished testing and debugging the add-in, select **Stop Previewing Your Office Add-in**.
 This closes the web server and removes the add-in from the registry and cache.

 ## See also
 All the information about Office Add-ins is found in our [official documentation](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins).
 You can also explore more samples in the Office Add-ins Development Kit.
 Select **View Samples** to see more samples of real-world scenarios.